RandyGaul/cute_framework_project_template/README.md

 * `cmake -G "Visual Studio 16 2019" -A x64 -Bbuild_msvc_2019 .`
 * `cmake -G "Visual Studio 17 2022" -A x64 -Bbuild_msvc_2022 .`

 You can also generate your build for makefiles, or even other types of build systems.
 [Here's a bunch of information about various kinds of builds](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) if you're not using Visual Studio.

-You can generate a build for all kinds of build systems, including popular ones such as "-G "Unix Makefiles", "-G Xcode", "-G MSYS Makefiles", "-G MinGW Makefiles", etc.
+Here are some popular ones: "-G "Unix Makefiles", "-G Xcode", "-G MSYS Makefiles", "-G MinGW Makefiles".

 ### CMakeLists.txt Details